Foxhall Stadium: Other uses

-Foxhall has also hosted the Superstox World Championship race seven times including the first running back in 1961.

 The stadium also hosts carboot sales on Sundays and Bank Holiday Mondays from March until the end of September opening at 6.00am and costing £9.00 to sell and 50p a person entry.

+Another thing hosted at the stadium is Foxfest, a truck and car show, which takes place annually at the stadium during June.
+It is also seen as a fundrasing event with aims to raise money for local charities.